KajLin/KajLin.github.io/_posts/2017-11-14-robot-humans.md

 ##### What is humans.txt and how have you configured it?
 Humans.txt is a file where you add information about your website.
-You can specify information about the team, owner, contact, development tools etc. I have configured my humans.txt by adding short information about me and how to contact me and information about the development tools I’ve used in this project.
+You can specify information about the team, owner, contact, development tools etc. I have configured my humans.txt by adding short information about me and how to contact me, and information about the development tools I’ve used in this project.